-- 14.4.8 It should be noted that the surveys represent a range of gear types and survey effort, meaning that the comparison of abundances is only indicative.
-The gear types used as part of the TraC fish surveys include:

-- beam trawl 1.5 m wide;

-- beam trawl 2.4 m wide;

-- otter trawl netting; and

-- seine netting.

-- 14.4.9 A table summarising temporal and seasonal variations in the type of gear used in each area of the River Tees as part of the TraC fish surveys, can be found in Annex A. Typically, beam trawling with an aperture of 2.4 m was used from the 1980s to 2004 in both the middle and lower reaches and was the only technique used in the lower reaches across all years.
+- 14.4.9 A table summarising temporal and seasonal variations in the type of gear used in each area of the River Tees as part of the TraC fish surveys, can be found in Appendix A. Typically, beam trawling with an aperture of 2.4 m was used from the 1980s to 2004 in both the middle and lower reaches and was the only technique used in the lower reaches across all years.
 From 2004 onwards, seine netting was used more frequently in the middle and lower reaches, whilst otter trawling was utilised only occasionally.
-Beam trawls with an aperture of 1.5 m were only used in the lower reaches of the river in all years from 2011.

-- 14.4.10 In addition to the TraC fish surveys, freshwater fish count NFPD surveys were undertaken by the Environment Agency from 1993 to 2019 in the River Tees and associated tributaries.
-These surveys comprised of the following methodologies:

-- electric fishing;

-- seine netting; and

-- fixed trap fishing.

-- 14.4.11 The information from these surveys has been used as supporting evidence for the abundances and spatial distribution of the diadromous fish species present in the freshwater sections of the River Tees and its adjoining tributaries.
+Beam trawls with an aperture of 1.5 m were only used in the lower reaches of the river in all years from 2011. - 14.4.10 In addition to the TraC fish surveys, freshwater fish count NFPD surveys were undertaken by the Environment Agency from 1993 to 2019 in the River Tees and associated tributaries.
+These surveys comprised of the following methodologies: - electric fishing; - seine netting; and - fixed trap fishing. - 14.4.11 The information from these surveys has been used as supporting evidence for the abundances and spatial distribution of the diadromous fish species present in the freshwater sections of the River Tees and its adjoining tributaries.
 As with the TraC surveys, these surveys represent a range of survey methodologies and survey effort, meaning that the comparison of abundances is only indicative.